Shrine (novel)

 Shrine is a 1983 horror novel by English writer James Herbert, exploring themes of religious ecstasy, mass hysteria, demonic possession, faith healing and Catholicism.

+Plot

 The story is about Alice Pagett, a deaf-mute child who is cured one night when she runs to an oak tree behind St. Joseph's, her local church.
 She is found by reporter Gerry Fenn and, when news of her cure spreads, their village becomes ablaze with publicity.
 After Alice performs several "miracle" cures in front of the tree, and claims to have seen the Virgin Mary there, it starts to be treated as a Lourdes-like shrine by Catholic pilgrims.
 St. Joseph's priest, Father Hagan, however, senses spiritual danger.